top of page

 Filling Jars and Canning:

 Remove the jars from the water bath.
-Allow them to sit on the counter for 24 hours then check if they are sealed properly.
+Allow them to sit on a heat resistant surface for 24 hours then check if they sealed properly.
 The center will be indented down if they are.
 If not, place any unsealed jars in the refrigerator and use them right away.

 Helpful Videos: